jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/PleasantRegularGibbon" target="_blank" class="button small">Reader</a>

 _Fan reactions to another generic blockbuster movie versus Game of Thrones.
 Or, dark majic versus majic.
-Note, with no control over their content, movie theatres had to try stupid ideas liks this to try and attract people away from Netflix and HBO.
+Note, with no control over movies or prices, movie theatres had to try stupid ideas like this to try and attract people away from Netflix and HBO.
 Credit: [Horrorcirdan](https://www.youtube.com/watch?v=78juOpTM3tE), [D-Box Technologies Inc.](https://www.youtube.com/watch?v=Apc8OU98r54)_

-It should be no surprise, the public flocked to online movies like they did for online music.
-The DVD was being replaced, and dark majic of DVDs and shaking movie seats lost out to the majic of streaming.
+It should be no surprise, the public abandoned the DVD and flocked to online movies.

 So the industry fired up the Death Star.

 The same public who bought billions of DVDs and movie merchandise toys.
 That was paying 800 million a year in DVD late fees.
 That created movie fan clubs and flocked to comic-cons; was declared evil.

 The movie industry put FBI warnings on their products, lobbied the government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
-Endless interviews were given to mass-media reporters as customers were sued threats of lawsuits were mailed out.
+Endless interviews were given to mass-media reporters as threats of lawsuits were mailed out to customers.

 The industry refused to do the hard word and evolve.
 Instead, they called their own customers' disloyal thieves.

 And here was born Darth Blockbuster.

 Hollywood became antagonists who preached antagonism as they actively and knowingly tried to force humanity to keep using old tools in our cyborgology.
-The same industry that fled East Coast patent trolls, was itself relying on rules rather innovation.
+The same industry that fled East Coast patent trolls was itself relying on rules over innovation.
 Rather than sending us quality stories over the internet, Hollywood used dark majic and the Death Star to make us keep buying DVDs, Blu-rays, and HD-DVDs.

-It was quite the battle.
+Industrial Age taking its stands against the Internet Age, was quite the battle.
 Before we find if the villain could save the DVD (I know you know the answer, but indulge me), let's take a short break.

 ---